Astronomy Events | Physics | SIU

 Public Astronomy Observations

-Observation Schedule Fall 2024
+Observation Schedule Spring 2025

 Free public astronomy observation at the Southern Illinois University Carbondale, School of Physics and Applied Physics Astronomy Observation Deck, located on the roof of the Neckers building.
 Join SIU Physics and the Astronomical Association of Southern Illinois for an evening of guided telescopic observations of the night sky.